British rule in Ireland: Independence and partition

 A Home Rule Bill was passed in 1912 but not brought into law due to the outbreak of World War I in 1914.
 The Easter Rising of 1916 resulted in the execution of the rebellion's leaders.
-In the 1918 Irish general election, Sinn Féin won a majority of Irish seats and in 1919 these elected MPs declared the independence of the Irish Republic.
+In the 1918 general election, the nationalist Sinn Féin party won a majority of Irish seats, and in 1919 these elected MPs declared the independence of the Irish Republic.
 The Irish War of Independence followed from 1919 to 1921.
 The Government of Ireland Act of 1920 and the Anglo-Irish Treaty of 1921 resulted in the formation of the Irish Free State, while Northern Ireland's MPs opted out to form Northern Ireland.
-Many foreign powers recognized Ireland's independence, like the United States in 1924.
-And Ireland was globally recognized as legitimate member of the world community by the time the United Nations was formed in the 1940s.
+Many foreign powers, including the United States in 1924, recognised the Irish Free State's independence, and the future Republic of Ireland was globally recognised as a legitimate member of the world community by the time the United Nations was formed in the 1940s.